bytebase/bytebase.com/content/docs/vcs-integration/self-host-gitlab.md

 Now you have successfully added a Git provider, developers can now link their Bytebase projects with one of their owned repositories from this Git provider.

+## Step 4 - Allow requests to the local network from webhooks

+If your Bytebase instance resides in the same private network as your GitLab instance, you will need to enable **Allow requests to the local network from webhooks and integrations**.
+Otherwise, you will get the error: `Failed to create webhook xxx, status code: 422 for GitLab`.
+View details [here](https://docs.gitlab.com/ee/security/webhooks.html#allow-requests-to-the-local-network-from-webhooks-and-integrations).

 ## References

 1. [GitLab instance-wide applications](https://docs.gitlab.com/ee/integration/oauth_provider.html#instance-wide-applications).
 For GitLab, this is the OAuth application type Bytebase needs to register.